Fire OS: Fire OS 8

+Fire OS will continue to be supported on existing Amazon Fire TV devices and will continue to be used on newer devices.

 Features

-Fire OS does not come with Google mobile services pre-installed; therefore, Amazon cannot use the Android trademarks to market the devices.
-Users are able to sideload the Google Play store however, full compatibility is not guaranteed if the app depends on Google services.
+Fire OS is based on the Android Open Source Project (AOSP).
+It does not come with Google mobile services pre-installed; therefore, Amazon cannot use the Android trademarks to market the devices.
+Users are able to sideload the Google Play store; however, full compatibility is not guaranteed if the app depends on Google services.

 Because Google services are not pre-installed, Amazon develops and uses its own apps in their place, some of which include Amazon Appstore, Amazon Alexa, Prime Video, Amazon Music, Audible, Kindle Store, Silk Browser, Goodreads and Here WeGo.

 Fire OS uses a customized home screen (launcher).
 As of Fire OS 7.3.2.3, the launcher features three sections: